Saurabhvsharma/ypg2yui3/README.md

 ##### Notes

 * In this tutorial I have opted for [in-line][5] code for convienence
-* One approach to the solution - [digital-clock.html](digital-clock.html), review it and compare with your own code.
+* One approach to the solution is [digital-clock.html](digital-clock.html).
+Review it and compare with your own code.

 #### Where Am I?

 - Programming goal
-    + compare the page name in _window.location.href_ with the _href_ in a _ul_ list of anchors elements
+    + compare the page name of _where-am-i.html_ with the _href_ in a _ul_ list of anchors elements
     + if there is a match set replace the anchor element with a span containing a _here_ class.
 - Learning objectives
     + Work with a list of elements